metal-messiah/JopeBot/README.md

 # Configuring the Application (config.json)

-## Edit ./config.json with a text editing application to configure the application
+## Configuration will occur the first time you open the application.

 ### Steamlabs Socket API
 * Providing your [Streamlabs](https://streamlabs.com) "socket API code" will allow the application to utilize your donations in real time to manage the setlist